linroger/FinanceCompendium/II. Economics/International/Globalization Lecture Notes Full/Chapter 4.md

 # Labor Market Outcomes after Improving Terms of Trade

-In our two-sector example, a country's terms of trade are the price of the country's exported good divided by the price of the country's imported good on the world market: ToT =  $P_{\text{Export good}} / P_{\text{Import good}}$ .
+In our two-sector example, a country's terms of trade are the price of the country's exported good divided by the price of the country's imported good on the world market: ToT =  $P_{\text{Exportgood}} / P_{\text{Importgood}}$ .
 We say the terms of trade improve when they increase because, under higher terms of trade, a country can afford more imports for any given volume of goods it exports.
 We are now ready to analyze how a change in the terms of trade translates into the incomes of the country's residents.
 Under improving terms of trade, the economy as a whole can afford more imports for consumption.
 But can every resident afford more consumption?

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-12-02/1fd6b76f-5310-4b84-80ba-17c551880803/0c31d5a37ec9449e37b2cfc4dda88515253e523977fb40f93eccf1543acf6917.jpg)
 Figure 4.4: Labor Allocation after Improving Terms of Trade